prabhu43/website/content/blog/container-from-scratch.md

 But Why?
 What is the challenge in running all these services of the same web application in a physical machine?

 The problem is, suppose if the application has 2 Java services using different Java versions what will be the value for JAVA_HOME?
-There cant be 2 JAVA_HOME set in a single physical machine.
+There can't be 2 JAVA_HOME set in a single physical machine.

 If we have N services to be run in a machine, we have to assign the port to each service such that no port collision occurs.
 Think about running 2 versions of postgres, pg10 on 5432 port and pg9.6 on 5433 port.
 So all the services should be aware of the port it is running on.